Are you looking for a middle school book report template? If so you are in the right place.

 The reason we use book reports is mainly as it helps with reading comprehension, but it also sneaks in writing too!!

-Another printable we have created is book bingo which you will get access to when you subscribe.
-This is a great FUN way to encourage children to read.
+Another printable we have created is book bingo which is a great FUN way to encourage children to read.
 We always give a small prize when they get to BINGO.

 If you are looking for something slightly different I also liked this book report template from Etsy.

 We hope you and the kids enjoy your free book report template.
-You can either print in color or in grayscale (we do to save on ink – wow it’s so expensive!!
+You can either print in color or in grayscale (we do this to save on ink – wow it’s so expensive!!)